sapegin/washingcode-book/manuscript/120_Linting.md

 Here, we only include [recommended rules](https://eslint.org/docs/latest/rules/).

-#### Define lint rules as errors, not warnings
+#### Define linter rules as errors, not warnings

 Developers don’t fix warnings; most of the time, they don’t even see them.
-And there’s nothing more annoying than working on a project with hundreds of unfixed lint warnings — they distract from actual errors when you edit code, and have linter highlighting enabled in the editor.
+And there’s nothing more annoying than working on a project with hundreds of unfixed linting warnings — they distract from actual errors when you edit code, and have linter highlighting enabled in the editor.

 If we want developers to stop and fix something, we should make it an error, and setup a pre-commit hook or a CI check that will prevent the merging of the code with errors.